Is Psilocybin Harmful?

 - The potential for poisoning and death as a result of consuming the wrong type of mushroom.

 - Flashbacks, which are reoccurrences of psilocybin experiences long after use.
-Persistent, recurring, and significantly impairing flashbacks may signal the presence of a condition known as hallucinogen persisting perceptual disorder (HPDD).
+Persistent, recurring, and significantly impairing flashbacks may signal the presence of a condition known as Hallucinogen-Persisting Perceptual Disorder (HPDD).
 These experiences can be quite distressing and interfere with daily functioning.

-Persistent psychosis may occur in psilocybin users.2 This condition may manifest with a number of mental symptoms, such as paranoia, volatile mood, disorganized thought patterns, and visual disturbances.2,5
+Persistent psychosis may occur in psilocybin users.2 This condition may manifest with a number of mental health symptoms, such as paranoia, volatile mood, disorganized thought patterns, and visual disturbances.2,5

-Short-Term Effects
+Short-Term Effects of Magic Mushrooms

 - Intense emotions and sensory experiences.